annasmyk/JD_Quarto_Blog/README.md

 ## 🙋 How to ask a question?

-To ask a question, you can send us an email to Anna (anna.smyk@insee.fr) and to Tanguy (tanguy.barthelemy@insee.fr) or complete an issue directly on GitHub.
+To ask a question, you can send us an email (anna.smyk@insee.fr or tanguy.barthelemy@insee.fr) or complete an issue directly on GitHub.
 To complete an issue on GitHub, you should:

 1.Go to the *Issues* tab: